retsoced/react-myreads/README.md

 ## Running

 `npm install` to get the project frasmeworks and modules/cvomponents ready to use.

-`npm start` to run the local server
+`npm start` to run the local server.